genesiscommunitysuccess/docs/versioned_docs/version-2022.4/01_getting-started/09_server_training/01_ssdt-day1.md

 The Genesis low-code platform has a real-time event-driven architecture.

-Applications built on the system must respond immediately to different types of input: inputs from users, messages from other systems, market-data updates and internally calculated analytic signals.
+Applications built on the system must respond immediately to different types of input such as: inputs from users, messages from other systems, market-data updates and internally calculated analytic signals.
 These inputs are events.

 All the business logic for applications built on the platform is structured around these events.
 When an event occurs, the business logic immediately fires into action.